The Science Behind Hair Drug Testing Analysis

 Although Psychemedics pioneered the commercial use of hair testing for drugs of abuse in 1986, our scientists actually have forty years of practical knowledge, publishing groundbreaking research that hair provided a means to detect drug use in 1979.
 For a drug test using hair analysis a sample of a person’s hair is sent to a laboratory to detect illicit drug use using various scientifically-validated testing methods.
 The two tests used by Psychemedics to analyze hair samples for the presence of drugs of abuse are an FDA-cleared immunoassay test followed by confirmation by mass spectrometry (LC/MS/MS or GC/MS/MS in most instances).

-The Psychemedics hair test for drugs of abuse has been the choice of the most recognized brands in the Fortune 500, a wide variety and cross section of national and international businesses, some of the largest and most respected law enforcement agencies, and schools across the nation.
+The Psychemedics hair drug testing analysis has been the choice of the most recognized brands in the Fortune 500, a wide variety and cross section of national and international businesses, some of the largest and most respected law enforcement agencies, and schools across the nation.

 - Unwavering confidence in your policy decisions.
 All our drug screens are FDA-cleared.

 - Cheating is virtually impossible.
 A fully observed collection ensures that.